GSA/challenges-and-prizes/_challenges/1070-2020-reach-lark-award.md

 <li>Linked community and clinical efforts to increase access to health care and preventive care programs at the community level.</li>
 <li>Supported implementation, evaluation, and dissemination of practice- and evidence-based strategies related to tobacco use prevention, nutrition, physical activity, or community-clinical linkages.</li>
 </ul>
-<p>Nominations for this award can help further the goals of the REACH program by documenting and disseminating the innovative or unique interventions that led to reduced health disparities.</p>
+<p>Nominations for this award can help further the goals of the REACH program by documenting and disseminating the innovative interventions that led to reduced health disparities.</p>

 <!-- Prizes start -->
 ### Prizes